Professor David James

 Social class, gender and ethnicity are important lenses.
 I am also interested in Bourdieu and developments/critiques of Bourdieu around educational questions.

-I've examined some 43 Doctoral theses,mostly as external examiner, in around 25 different universities in the UK and abroad.
+I've examined some 47 Doctoral theses,mostly as external examiner, in around 30 different universities in the UK and abroad.
 I am also an experienced examiner for taught programmes in other universities.
-I currently (2014-2018) externally examine a strand of the MEd/MPhil programme in the Faculty of Education, University of Cambridge.
+I recently (2018) completed a four-year term of office as external examiner for the MEd/MPhil programme in the Faculty of Education, University of Cambridge.